bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 > ChatGPT-4 exhibits behavioral and personality traits that are statistically indistinguishable from a random human from tens of thousands of human subjects from more than 50 countries.

-<small style="float:right">[A Turing test of whether AI chatbots are behaviorally similar to humans](https://www.pnas.org/doi/10.1073/pnas.2313925121)</small>
+<small style="float:right; font-size:xx-small">[A Turing test of whether AI chatbots are behaviorally similar to humans](https://www.pnas.org/doi/10.1073/pnas.2313925121)</small>

 --